-Discount and premium\
+Discount and premium

 Investment trust shares frequently trade at a discount to NAV.
-This occurs when the share price (based on the midmarket share price) is less than the NAV.
+This occurs when the share price (based on the mid-market share price) is less than the NAV.
 In this circumstance, the price that an investor pays or receives for a share would be less than the value attributable to it by reference to the underlying assets.
 The discount is the difference between the share price and the NAV, expressed as a percentage of the NAV.
-As at 30 November 2022, the share price was 595.00p (2021: 935.00p) and the audited NAV per share was 626.10p (2021: 921.91p), therefore giving a discount of 5.0% (2021: a premium of 1.4%) (please see note 9 of the Financial Statements for the audited inputs to the calculations).
+As at 30 November 2023, the share price was 579.00p (2022: 595.00p) and the audited NAV per share was 600.72p (2022: 626.10p), therefore giving a discount of 3.6% (2022: 5.0%) (please see note 9 of the Financial Statements for the audited inputs to the calculations).

-A premium occurs when the share price (based on the midmarket share price) is more than the NAV and investors would therefore be paying more than the value attributable to the shares by reference to the underlying assets.
+A premium occurs when the share price (based on the mid-market share price) is more than the NAV and investors would therefore be paying more than the value attributable to the shares by reference to the underlying assets.
 For example, if the share price was 370p and the NAV 365p, the premium would be 1.4%.